wealthy/frontend-guideline/react/basics/README.md

       }
       ```

-      And if you don't have state or refs, prefer normal functions (not arrow functions) over classes:
+      And if you don't have state or refs, prefer normal functions (not arrow functions) over classes. [`refer this`](https://stackoverflow.com/questions/37288950/why-does-the-airbnb-style-guide-say-that-relying-on-function-name-inference-is-d).

       ```jsx
       // bad